 Biofilms are aggregates of microorganisms oriented in a matrix of self-produced extracellular polymeric substances (EPS).
 The EPS matrix is very complex, consisting primarily of bacterial cells, water, proteins, polysaccharides, lipids, and nucleic acids1, all of which make biofilms distinctly different from free-living planktonic cells.
 Biofilm EPS are adherent to each other and various surfaces.
 The EPS matrix has properties that mediate cell-to-cell exchange of metabolites, genetic material, and compounds used for intercellular signaling and defense2.
 These properties collectively provide biofilms structural integrity and protection against external stressors, contributing to immune evasion and antimicrobial resistance3.

 Pseudomonas aeruginosa is a well-recognized nosocomial pathogen, known to adopt an evasive biofilm growth strategy in response to antimicrobials.
 A prime example of this occurs in patients with the recessive genetic disorder, cystic fibrosis (CF).
 Biofilms play a pivotal role in the development of antimicrobial-resistant P. aeruginosa4 and permit the establishment of chronic pulmonary infection in patients with CF, causing accelerated decline in lung function and premature mortality5.
-Hence, in vitro biofilm studies are performed to test the efficacy of antibiotics and new anti-infective agents against P. aeruginosa isolates obtained from CF patients6,7.
+Hence, in vitro biofilm studies are performed to test the efficacy of antibiotics and new anti-infective agents against P. aeruginosa isolates obtained from patients with CF6,7.
 Following biofilm formation, antimicrobials are applied externally to the structure, and confocal laser scanning microscopy (CLSM) is used to generate high-resolution, three-dimensional reconstructions of biofilm segments.
-It is common practice to then use the computer software, COMSTAT, to quantify the changes in biofilm architecture8-11.
+It is common practice to then use the computer software, COMSTAT, as a plugin to ImageJ, to quantify changes in biofilm architecture8-11.

-Although COMSTAT is a useful tool for quantifying biofilm structure, the reproducibility and standardization of image-processing is less commonly addressed.
-The image-analysis procedure for example, is objective, but contains an element of subjectivity in the thresholding feature12,13.
-In a similar manner, the COMSTAT program allows the operator to choose from basic to advanced conditions and parameters for image segmentation as well as ten quantitative analysis functions (e.g., thickness distribution, surface area, biomass, dimensionless roughness coefficient).
+Although COMSTAT is useful for quantifying biofilm structure, the reproducibility and standardization of image analysis is less commonly addressed.
+For example, the image-processing procedure, performed prior to running COMSTAT, is objective, but contains an element of subjectivity when setting image thresholds12,13.In a similar manner, the COMSTAT program allows the operator to choose from basic to advanced conditions and parameters for image segmentation as well as ten quantitative analysis functions (e.g., thickness distribution, surface area, biomass, dimensionless roughness coefficient).
 The multitude of user options, compounded with varying operator expertise levels, may result in misguided reporting of biofilm behavior.

 Thus, the goal of this protocol is to present a relatively simple method for the quantitative comparison of in vitro biofilm structures using COMSTAT.
-Herein, three-dimensional images of biofilm segments from a CF P. aeruginosa isolate are captured via CLSM using the chambered coverglass model14—an established technique used to perform reproducible in vitro biofilm experiments.
+Herein, three-dimensional images of biofilm segments, from a CF P. aeruginosa isolate, are captured via CLSM using the chambered coverglass model14—an established technique used to perform reproducible in vitro biofilm experiments.
 Utilizing COMSTAT as a plugin to ImageJ, this method allows for researchers to quantitatively identify changes in biofilm architecture in the presence of antimicrobials under varying conditions.
 Overall, this method aims to eliminate subjective variations associated with the manual operation of COMSTAT, thereby facilitating the standardization of protocols across centers.

 PROTOCOL: